 You can find all of your rights and responsibilities in the collective agreement, which you will find on our Collective Agreement page.
 You can also ask your departmental representative or email the office.

-How do I get my health and dental cheque?
+How do I get my health rebate cheque?

 You will NOT have to submit an application form, because Health Rebate cheques will be written to all eligible members automatically.
 The cheques will be delivered in late spring to the department for which you were a TA (note: that this may be different from your home department if you are working for another department on campus).
 You are entitled to one cheque per year, regardless of how many TAships you may hold or the number of departments you work for.

 How do I stay informed about bargaining and other issues?

 One of the best ways to stay on top of things is to make sure you’re on our email list.
 You can do that on the main page.
 You can also visit this site often, read the newsletters that will arrive in your mailbox regularly, come to membership meetings, and also join the CUPE 2278 Facebook group or follow us on Twitter.